The API Call Markup Language (ACML) represents a set of instructions you can use to tell the Call API what to do when you receive an incoming call.

 Call API interprets the returned document as an XML instruction set.

-You can use different combinations of the verbs below to create all kinds of interactive voice and messaging applications.
+Using combinations of the verbs below allow you to create all kinds of interactive voice and messaging applications.

 Say Say some words with text to speech